Coronavirus updates in Central Texas: Friday stat tracker

 - Texas:

-- More than 4.3 million cases have been reported in the state, and more than 75,600 people in Texas have died, according to the Texas Department of State Health Services.
+- More than 4.7 million cases have been reported in the state, and around 76,400 people in Texas have died, according to the Texas Department of State Health Services.

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average for new hospital admissions is 114, and an average of 520 people are hospitalized.
-The community transmission rate is 1,295.7.
-Since the beginning of the pandemic, 142,348 cases have been reported and at least 1,223 people have died.
+- Austin-Travis County: The seven-day moving average for new hospital admissions is 128, and an average of 656 people are hospitalized.
+The community transmission rate is 1,896 and the positivity rate is 31.1%.
+Since the beginning of the pandemic, 149,949 cases have been reported and at least 1,231 people have died.

-- Williamson County: There are 1,678 new cases of coronavirus in Williamson County.
-Fifteen percent of hospital beds are available, and 5% of ICU beds are available.
-Since the beginning of the pandemic, at least 86,609 cases have been reported and at least 763 people have died.
+- Williamson County: There are 1,168 new cases of coronavirus in Williamson County.
+Thirteen percent of hospital beds are available, and 1% of ICU beds are available.
+Since the beginning of the pandemic, at least 93,869 cases have been reported and at least 777 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.